Tcc100/gvfs-meta-explorer/README.md

   python gvfs_meta_mount.py ~/mnt --root ~/.local/share/gvfs-metadata
 ```

 The directory `~/mnt` can now be explored via command line or a file manager.
-The script stays in foreground and prints debugging and exceptions information.
+The script stays in foreground.
+Use `-v` to print debugging information.

 # Links